zaidzia46/FlyRank-AI-Internship/week5-polite-scrapper/README.md

 - Collect only what the task actually needs — three catalogue pages here, not all 1000 books.
 - Identify the scraper honestly (a real user-agent), go slowly, and check `robots.txt` before writing a single line of request code, every time, on every new site.

-## Status

-Stage 6 (final) commit — parser tests added, README finished with the full documentation set: target classification, run command, schema, politeness rules, sample run, and this ethics note.
-The pipeline has been verified end to end (8 unit tests + a full local integration test) against both fixtures and a live-shaped mock server.